Samus: NEVER question the physics in a video game!

 - Super Mario Bros.:

 - The series is fond of this.
 However, in Super Mario 64, the very first level had but a single floating piece of land called the floating island that looks ridiculously out of place.

 - Ironically, this is a Pet-Peeve Trope for Shigeru Miyamoto, who once stated in an interview that he still has some issues with floating platforms, due to the lack of any real logic behind them.
 He then said that he pretends that they are attached to the background in the 2D games.

 - Super Smash Bros. has some of these in almost every level of every game; heck, the entire level is often a wad of inert terrain floating inexplicably in the air.

-- Tomb Raider II included some of these in the next-to-last level, in the form of "jade islands"—which were outside the confines of Lara's otherwise relatively mundane reality.
+- Tomb Raider II included some of these in the penultimate level, appropriately titled "Floating Islands", in the form of "jade islands"—which were outside the confines of Lara's otherwise relatively mundane reality.

 - Vagrant Story: Floating platforms, or "cloudstones," are considered proof of very powerful (and dark) magick, and they only exist within Lèa Monde.
 Later on, Ashley acquires a Grimoire that allows him to raise cloudstones himself.
 At the end of the game, when all the magic ceased to exist in Lèa Monde, the cloudstones are seen tumbling onto the ground.

 - A Valley Without Wind features player-placed wooden platforms that are critical for navigating dungeons, but must have a backdrop to adhere to - trying to place them on empty air results in them dropping to the ground.
 Chunks of land can also naturally occur suspended in mid-air, but are always held up by the background.